Cholelithiasis (Gallstones)

 - Concomitant with Gastric Bypass

-- Increased Risk of Stones but Generally ASx
+- Increased Risk of Gallstones but They are Generally Asymptomatic

-- Not Indicated if No Stones Are Found
+- Not Indicated if No Gallstones Are Found

 - Stronger Indication if Concomitant with a Duodenal Switch